 Welcome!
-I’m a fifth-year PhD student in the economics department at Boston University.
+I’m a sixth-year PhD student in the economics department at Boston University.
 My research focuses on labor economics and education policy.
 I am particularly interested in occupational licensing and teacher labor markets.
 I enjoy working on projects that can directly inform policy.
+CV

 Before BU, I earned my master’s degree at Northeastern and my bachelor’s degree at the University of Chicago.
 My committee members are Kevin Lang, Marcus Winters, James Feigenbaum, and Josh Goodman.